 Name: Dr. Carrie Belsito

 Email: belsito@shsu.edu

 Office: Smith-Hutson 236X

-Office Hours: M/W 9:30-11:00 am - Smith-Hutson 236X
+Office Hours: M/W 12:30-1:30 pm - Smith-Hutson 236X

-W 5:00-6:00 pm - TWC

 We can always schedule additional time if needed - just ask!

 Learning Resources

 - Human Resource Management, 15th Ed.
 Mathis, Jackson, Valentine, Meglich 2017 - The e-text, as well as access to all other course material, will be found embedded within our course BB page.
 The ISBN that I have submitted to our bookstore is: 9781305630000 - Additional articles/materials Links will be provided through our BB page or in class